Superbowy/Data_Structures/README.md

 - Vector (dynamic array)
 - Doubly linked list
 - Double-ended queue (implemented with a dll)
-- Binary Tree
+- Binary Search Tree
-- Set (using a red-black tree)
+- Set (using a Red-Black tree)